Quality standard

 Denominator – the number of adults in contact with the criminal justice system with a mental health care plan.

-Data source: Local data collection, for example an audit of mental health care plans and transfer records.
+Data source: Data can be collected from information recorded locally by healthcare professionals and provider organisations, for example an audit of mental health care plans and transfer records.

 Outcome